op-rt/SAS/README.md

 The core algorithm uses a hybrid approach, combining a streamed segment tree with scanning techniques, switching between them based on a configurable cutoff threshold.

 For lack of a name this algorithm will be referred to as "Stream And Scan" (SAS).
+Unlike other datastructures such as RTrees, Quad-trees or kd-Trees the hybrid algorithm used **streams** the segment tree on the fly, without explicitly storing it, before **scanning**.
+It's also a direct reference to SAP (Sweep and Prune).

 This version contains several adaptations:
 - Designed for the "complete case" (self-intersection within one set)